IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ## Capabilities

-When Initialization and synchronization work, the real fun begins.
+When initialization and synchronization work, the real fun begins.
 Now we can implement complex language features and provide actual smarts to the editor.
 As long as both the client and server support the capability.